 Purpose of Assessment: To determine whether, during the period under review, concerted efforts were made to ensure that siblings in foster care are placed together unless a separation was necessary to meet the needs of one of the siblings.

-Four of eight applicable cases were rated as a strength for Item 7 meaning that the agency appropriately separated the siblings due to the behavioral needs of the child.
+Three of six applicable cases were rated as a strength for Item 7 meaning that the agency made concerted efforts to place siblings together or separated the siblings due to the specialized needs of the child.